 The illnesses that usually concern travelers are discussed under topics such as vaccines, respiratory illnesses, general health and safety, water, food, insects, and physical contact.
 Additional illnesses, rare in travelers, are summarized in alphabetical order.

 Forms and checklists are available to help travelers evaluate and document their health and safety needs.

 Resources: Many resources are available to help travelers find additional information about the areas they plan to visit.
 Some of the best are:

-- Centers for Disease Control and Prevention: www.cdc.gov/travel
+- Centers for Disease Control and Prevention: wwwnc.cdc.gov/travel

 - International Society of Travel Medicine: www.istm.org